ballerina-platform/module-ballerina-graphql/ballerina/Module.md

 When a `resource` function is defined inside a GraphQL service, the generated schema will have a `Query` root type and the `resource` function will be a field of the `Query` object.

 >**Note:** A GraphQL service must have at least one resource function defined.
-Otherwise it will result in a compilation error.
+Otherwise, it will result in a compilation error.

 The accessor of the `resource` function should always be `get`.
 The `resource` function name will become the name of the particular field in the GraphQL schema.
 The return type of the `resource` function will be the type of the corresponding field.